European shares near three-week high, with focus on Greek vote

 Investors were reluctant to make strong bets either way, although some analysts said that support from opposition parties meant the Greek parliament was likely to get through parliament.

-Norwegian non-life insurer Gjensidige rose 3.5 percent, benefiting from an upgrade from Danske Bank.
-It is up almost 5 percent this week after reporting strong quarterly earnings on Tuesday.
+Norwegian non-life insurer Gjensidige rose 3.4 percent, benefiting from an upgrade from Danske Bank.
+It is up 4.7 percent this week after reporting strong quarterly earnings on Tuesday.

 “The underlying performance reads well, but the worry over a sharp fall in activity in Hong Kong and lacklustre growth on the Chinese mainland will worry investors,” Will Hedden, dealer at London Capital Group, said in a note.